 In addition to these general releases there were also a few varying test presses, one of which was exactly the same as the first pressing but there were also a couple of test presses from Hub-Servall in New Jersey and Music Connection in New York, which included additional scratching using the lyrics ‘Clap Your Hands…’ from Kurtis Blow’s ‘The Breaks’.
 The scratches were omitted from the general release due to copyright issues.
 These are the only two different test presses that I know of but there could be others from different pressing plants.

-In 2005 there was an unofficial repress which came with the same red and black sleeve but also included the bonus acapella and dubapella versions and had glossy labels.
-2007 saw a UK release for the Def Jam Classics series and finally in 2014 there was a 30th anniversary worldwide reissue on heavweight 180 gram vinyl as part the Universal Music Group’s Back To Black series.
+1990 saw Warlock reissue it as part of their Classics series with Nairobi & The Awesome Foursome ‘Funky Soul Makossa’ on the flip.
+Then in 2005 there was an unofficial repress which came with the same red and black sleeve but also included the bonus acapella and dubapella versions and had glossy labels.
+2007 saw a UK release for the Def Jam Classics series and in 2009 it was pressed as a 7″ as part of Peanut Butter Wolf’s ’45 Live: Classic Rap 45’s’ tin box set.
+The following year those same singles were then released individually.
+Finally in 2014 there was a 30th anniversary worldwide reissue on heavweight 180 gram vinyl as part the Universal Music Group’s Back To Black series.